BBC urged to get a ‘grip’ as Match Of The Day 2 set to air without presenters

 He added: “The very fact that he can’t speak out on the subject and defend the BBC and define impartiality, as the chairman of the BBC, means he can’t do his job.
 So I’m afraid he should go.”

-Saturday night’s limited Match Of The Day was watched by 2.6 million viewers, according to overnight figures reported by BBC News – up by nearly half a million on last week’s show.
+Saturday night’s limited Match Of The Day was watched by 2.6 million viewers, according to overnight figures – up by nearly half a million on last week’s show.

-However, the programme was radically different with a reduced run time and featuring only short highlight clips of the day’s matches.
+However, the programme was radically different, with a reduced running time and featuring only short highlight clips of the day’s matches.

+The Royal National Institute of Blind People branded the BBC’s decision not to include commentary on the football highlights show as “unacceptable” and said the corporation “needs to do better”.

+In a tweet, it added: “The BBC should be upholding basic accessibility standards so that everyone can enjoy their output.”